Understand

 |

-the charts below You don't need to understand everything about all the charts and details below.
+The charts below help to explain the concepts, and are updated from time to time.
+You don't need to understand everything about all the charts and details below.
 Just the first couple is a good start.
 The charts below are samples from the Weekly set of charts, and from the Monthly set of charts (for Toolbox Members).
-These charts and comments are purely observations of the market, based on one person's opinion.
+These charts and comments are purely observations of the market, based on one person's interpretation using technical analysis.
 They are of a general nature, and to assist with general education only.
 NOTE: Most of the charts shown on this page are NOT the latest information.
 The latest versions are reserved for the Toolbox Member subscribers.
 And there is no advice of any sort.
-It is recommended that you do NOT
+It is recommended that you do NOT make any investment decisions based on the information shown here.
+These charts help to explain the concepts, and are updated from time to time.
+Click on any chart to see a larger view in a new window.
+The latest updated versions of these charts are readily available to Toolbox Members. |

 Testimonials -

-See what people have to say about Robert's Weekly Market Analysis.
+what people have to say about Robert's Weekly Market Analysis.

-The charts below utilise some
+The charts below utilise some basic Technical

-basic Technical Analysis (charting) concepts and indicators.
+Analysis (charting) concepts and indicators.

 The date of the chart is shown in the top right hand corner of the chart picture.
 The charts shown here are of the Australian All Ordinaries index (XAO) which is an aggregation of the "top" 500 companies in the Australian market.
 (What does "top" mean?
 Answer soon...)